What is hospitality research?

 Our vision is to create a hospitality forum where researchers can come together to primarily share knowledge and ideas.
 The aim is to initially build relations virtually with a future intention to arrange social events and workshops involving guest speakers.
 This will generate an opportunity to network and build valuable contacts in order to support one another and share ideas in undertaking research.

-If you feel this is something which would be of interest you, and would like to be involved please contact Professor Paul Lynch or Dr. Peter Lugosi
+If you feel this is something which would be of interest you, and would like to be involved please contact Dr. Peter Lugosi